 It was a strong session for

-Missouri’s agriculture groups: From Farm Bureau to the Soybean Association to the Cattlemen, and really all of the Missouri ag community came together to not only get their MASBDA tax credits going again, but passed an eminent domain bill that they have been working on for years.
+Missouri’s agriculture groups: From Farm Bureau to the Soybean Association to the Cattlemen, and really all of the Missouri ag community, the groups came together to not only get their MASBDA tax credits going again, but passed an eminent domain bill that they have been working on for years.
 One of the best sessions for ag in a long time — and that bar is high.

 Senator Jason Bean: He passed several bills, including a gambling bill, but the big-ticket items were his leading voice on MASBDA and working with Rep. Mike Haffner on the eminent domain bill.